mobxjs/mobx-state-tree/README.md

 1. Note that multiple `actions` calls can be chained.
 This makes it possible to create multiple closures with their own protected volatile state.
 1. Although in the above example the `pendingRequest` could be initialized directly in the action initializer, it is recommended to do this in the `afterCreate` hook, which will only once the entire instance has been set up (there might be many action and property initializers for a single type).
 1. The above example doesn't actually use the promise.
-For how to work with promises / asynchronous processes, see the [asynchronous actions](#asynchronous-actions) section above.
+For how to work with promises / asynchronous flows, see the [asynchronous actions](#asynchronous-actions) section above.

 ## Dependency injection